bnb-chain/bnb-chain.github.io/docs/bnb-greenfield/core-concept/cross-chain/sdk.md

 1. `_getTotalFee():` This function returns the total value required to send a cross-chain package.
 2. `Setters:` There are several setters available for configuring various aspects of the smart contract, such as:
    - `callbackGasLimit`: Sets the gas limit for the callback function.
-   - `refundAddress`: Sets the address to which refunds should be sent.
    - `failureHandleStrategy`: Sets the strategy for handling failures during the execution of the smart contract.

 In addition to these functions, BaseApp provides three virtual functions: